Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 (Disclosure: Some of the links below may be affiliate links)

-I want to touch on an important subject today, something called the biggest lie of personal finance.
-You will often read success stories from people getting rich by tracking their expenses and having a budget or doing some simple things.
+I want to touch on an important subject today, the biggest lie of personal finance.
+You will often read success stories from people getting rich by tracking their expenses and having a budget or doing simple things.

 However, these stories often miss some critical context.
 In practice, you will not get rich simply by spending less.
 You may save more money, but this is quickly limited, especially in such an expensive country as Switzerland.